MAECProject/maec5-docs/source/index.html.md

 }
 ```

-Welcome to STIX 2, sharing threat intelligence just got easier!
+Welcome to STIX 2!
+Sharing threat intelligence just got easier.

-This documentation is just a basic outline of the STIX 2.0 data model.
+This page is just a basic outline of the STIX 2.0 data model.
 If you're looking for an introduction or conceptual overview of STIX, see the [full specification](http://docs.oasis-open.org/cti/stix/v2.0/stix-v2.0-part1-stix-core.html).
-There's also the [documentation website](https://oasis-open.github.io/cti-documentation/) if you're looking for more examples.
+There's also the [documentation website](https://oasis-open.github.io/cti-documentation/) if you're looking for more examples and walkthroughs.

 This documentation is divided into three major sections&hellip;